STUDY

 • The kid is growing up. (no object).

-Some phrasal verbs require an object in a sentence.
-For them, the place of the object can be changed in the sentence.
-See the following examples where the red words are phrasal verb and blue word is the object.
+Phrasal verbs that require an object: The position of the object can be changed in the sentence. ee the following examples where the red words are phrasal verb and blue word is the object.

 • He is trying to cut down his expenses.